Required

 Consequences of Carjacking Charges

-If the defendant is convicted of carjacking, they will be convicted of a felony which carries a maximum penalty of 30 years.
+If the Maryland defendant is convicted of carjacking, they will be convicted of a felony which carries a maximum penalty of 30 years.
 This offense carries a harsher sentence than even a robbery with a deadly weapon.
 It is quite possible that the defendant would serve multiple sentences, consecutive sentences, depending on what else he had been charged with.

 The carjacking statute specifically states that the sentence for the carjacking can be consecutive to the sentence for any other crime that is related to it.
 If there is an included conviction for theft, robbery, burglary, assault, or any other potential conviction, that could lead to a potential consecutive sentence.